 How To Best Use Your Salesforce Software

-The Salesforce software is designed for prospect and client management that pushes you towards increased returns and business growth.
+The Salesforce software is designed for the prospect and client management process that pushes you towards increased returns and business growth.

 Improve pipeline marketing.

-The Salesforce software can help you at all stages of the pipeline, from gathering and qualifying leads to turning these leads into opportunities.
+The Salesforce software can help you at all stages of the pipeline—from gathering and qualifying leads as well as turning them into opportunities.
 Because it lets you effectively manage prospects and customers, you can minimize lead leakage, automate follow-ups, and track where your leads are in the sales funnel.